mithun218/GiNaCDE/README.md

 Please provide sufficient information to reproduce the bug and include as much information as possible that can be helpful for fixing it.

 ## Citation
-If you use this software in your project, please cite the following article:
+If you use this software in your research works, please cite the following article:

 Bairagi, M., (2022).
 GiNaCDE: the high-performance F-expansion and First Integral Methods with C++ library for solving Nonlinear Differential Equations.
 Journal of Open Source Software, 7(72), 3885, https://doi.org/10.21105/joss.03885